0wulf/spooftastic_cli/README.md

 ### Meshtastic Bots and Bulletin Board Spoofing

-Some Meshtastic bots don't check for secure channel when receiving a message, this means that one can issue commands as another user.
+Some Meshtastic bots don't check for secure channel when receiving a message, this means that one can issue commands as another user by leveraging [CVE-2025-53627](https://www.cve.org/CVERecord?id=CVE-2025-53627).
 This bots may include Bulletin Board Services (BBS), which allow nodes to publish messages to a shared board.
 With spooftastic, you can spoof a node and publish a message to the BBS as if you were that node.

 > [!IMPORTANT]
 > This vulnerability has been fixed on [firmware version 2.7.15](https://github.com/meshtastic/firmware/releases/tag/v2.7.15.567b8ea).
 It's advised to update.